okkevaneck/prospr/docs/source/quickstart.rst

 -------------------
 Prospr offers some algorithms for finding the most optimal conformation of a Protein.
 These are included in the C++ core, making them time efficient relative to Python alternatives.
-The :doc:`manpages` contain a list of all available built-in algorithms.
+The :doc:`api` contain a list of all available built-in algorithms.
 They can all easily be used via a direct import, as is shown below.